eduncan911/podcast/README.md

 Podcasts: <a href="https://help.apple.com/itc/podcasts_connect/#/itca5b22233">https://help.apple.com/itc/podcasts_connect/#/itca5b22233</a>

-### Final Release
+### Roadmap
-This project is now in maintenance mode.
-This means no more planned releases expected.

-With the success of 6 iTunes-accepted podcasts I have published with this library, and with the feedback from the community, this library is now considered stable and complete.
+The 1.x branch is now mostly in maintenance mode, open to PRs.
+This means no more planned features on the 1.x feature branch is expected.
+With the success of 6 iTunes-accepted podcasts I have published with this library, and with the feedback from the community, the 1.x releases are now considered stable.

-Feel free to open an issue, file a bug or suggest a non-breaking enhancement and I will address it as soon as possible.

-Thank you!
+The 2.x branch's primary focus is to allow for bi-direction marshalling both ways.
+Currently, the 1.x branch only allows unmarshalling to a serial feed.
+An attempt to marshall a serialized feed back into a Podcast form will error or not work correctly.
+Note that while the 2.x branch is targeted to remain backwards compatible, it is true if using the public API funcs to set parameters only.
+Several of the underlying public fields are being removed in order to accommodate the marshalling of serialized data.
+Therefore, a version 2.x is denoted for this release.

+### Versioning
+We use SemVer versioning schema.
+You can rest assured that pulling 1.x branches will remain backwards compatible now and into the future.

+However, the new 2.x branch, while keeping the same API, is expected break those that bypass the API methods and use the underlying public properties instead.

 ### Release Notes
+1.3.2

+	* Correct count len of UTF8 strings (#9)
+	* Implement duration parser (#8)
+	* Fix Github and GoDocs Markdown (#14)
+	* Move podcast.go Private Methods to Respected Files (#12)
+	* Allow providing GUID on Podcast (#15)

 1.3.1

 	* increased itunes compliance after feedback from Apple:
 	  - specified what categories should be set with AddCategory().
 	  - enforced title and link as part of Image.
 	* added Podcast.AddAtomLink() for more broad compliance to readers.

 1.3.0

 	* fixes Item.Duration being set incorrectly.
 	* changed Item.AddEnclosure() parameter definition (Bytes not Seconds!).
 	* added Item.AddDuration formatting and override.
 	* added more documentation surrounding Item.Enclosure{}

 1.2.1

 	* added Podcast.AddSubTitle() and truncating to 64 chars.
 	* added a number of Guards to protect against empty fields.

 1.2.0

 	* added Podcast.AddPubDate() and Podcast.AddLastBuildDate() overrides.
 	* added Item.AddImage() to mask some cumbersome addition of IImage.
 	* added Item.AddPubDate to simply datetime setters.
 	* added more examples (mostly around Item struct).
 	* tweaked some documentation.

 1.1.0

 	* Enabling CDATA in ISummary fields for Podcast and Channel.

 1.0.0

 	* Initial release.
 	* Full documentation, full examples and complete code coverage.

 ## Table of Contents